naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Path</span> | Named&lt;String&gt; | Path to jump into in the following format: `ScriptName.LabelName`.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Path</span> | Named&lt;String&gt; | Path to navigate into in the following format: `ScriptName.LabelName`.
 When label name is ommited, will play provided script from the start.
 When script name is ommited, will attempt to find a label in the currently played script.
+reset | Boolean | Whether to reset the state before loading a script (in case the path is leading to another script).
+By default, the state does not reset.

 </div>

 #### Example
 ```
-; Jumps the playback to the label `VictoryScene` in the currently played script,
+; Navigate the playback to the label `VictoryScene` in the currently played script,
-; executes the commands and jumps back to the command after the `gosub`.
+; executes the commands and navigates back to the command after the `gosub`.
 @gosub .VictoryScene
 ...
 @stop